Phillips 66 (PSX) Received its Third Buy in a Row

-After Wells Fargo and RBC Capital gave Phillips 66 (NYSE: PSX) a Buy rating last month, the company received another Buy, this time from J.P.
-Morgan.
-Analyst Phil Gresh maintained a Buy rating on Phillips 66 today and set a price target of $77.00.
-The company’s shares closed last Monday at $70.47.
+After Wells Fargo and RBC Capital gave Phillips 66 (NYSE: PSX) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Theresa Chen maintained a Buy rating on Phillips 66 yesterday and set a price target of $86.00.
+The company’s shares closed last Monday at $73.48.

-According to TipRanks.com, Gresh is a 5-star analyst with an average return of 9.8% and a 68.8% success rate.
-Gresh covers the Utilities sector, focusing on stocks such as Occidental Petroleum, Marathon Petroleum, and Delek US Holdings.
+According to TipRanks.com, Chen is a 2-star analyst with an average return of -0.3% and a 55.6% success rate.
+Chen covers the Services sector, focusing on stocks such as KNOT Offshore Partners, Holly Energy Partners, and BP Midstream Partners.

-Currently, the analyst consensus on Phillips 66 is a Strong Buy with an average price target of $85.14, which is a 29.0% upside from current levels.
+Phillips 66 has an analyst consensus of Strong Buy, with a price target consensus of $84.57, implying a 28.1% upside from current levels.
 In a report issued on April 20, Merrill Lynch also upgraded the stock to Buy with a $120.00 price target.

 See today’s analyst top recommended stocks >>